33% increase in

 Pulling data from Mixpanel’s Explore, Yotam and his team were able to choose which elements of the site’s design to downplay and which parts of the UI to emphasize with modals and blank states.

-33% increase in self-service onboarding
+Increasing self-service onboarding

 Mixpanel’s analytics gave the product team the depth to look at specific actions and the real-time power to watch how variants competed against each other.